cezi/julianowe-eu/_works/gooir.md

 </p>"

 gallery-trying-out:
-  - assets/img/blog/blog6.jpg
+  - assets/img/works/PBPrzedPo.png
-  - assets/img/blog/blog6.jpg
+  - assets/img/works/PrzedPo2.png
-  - assets/img/blog/blog6.jpg
+  - assets/img/works/PrzedPo3.png

 # SectionX1
 description10:
-  title: SectionX1
+  title: Always a room for improvement
-  text1: "<p>text1</p>"
+  text1: "<p></p>"
-  text2: "<p>text2.</p>"
+  text2: "<p>The improvements made were re-tested with 5 respondents.
+After the second round of testing, we prepared a short list of suggested changes, including the addition of personalised advice and the creation of a new slider when creating a saving target and setting its time.</p>"

 gallery-section-x1:
-  - assets/img/blog/blog6.jpg
+  - assets/img/works/PBPrzedPo4.png
-  - assets/img/blog/blog6.jpg
+  - assets/img/works/PBPrzedPo5.png
-  - assets/img/blog/blog6.jpg
+  - assets/img/works/PBPrzedPo6.png

 # SectionX2
 description11: